doctorfree/DriveCommandLine/README.md

 to access the locally stored mirror of the Google Drive they manage.
 This variable is set in the file `$HOME/.gdrive/gdhome`

-To initialize this setting, if it was not done during the installation of the DriveCommandLine package, simply execute any of the DriveCommandLine utilities.
+To initialize this setting execute any of the DriveCommandLine utilities.
 If this variable has not previously been configured, the utility will prompt you for a path to your local Google Drive storage.
 For example, execute the command `gdlist`.
 If no GDHOME has been set the command will prompt you to Initialize gdrive home to the current working directory.
 If that is where you wish to maintain local Google Drive storage then